The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Yes.
 However, if the charity explicitly tells its members or supporters which party to vote for based on the findings of the research, it runs the risk of being found to have a disqualifying political purpose.

-- A charity with the purpose of advancing the safety and security of the Australian public that provides advice and support to victims of crime can produce research on the effects of current or proposed government policy on law enforcement and publish this research.
+For example, a charity with the purpose of advancing the safety and security of the Australian public that provides advice and support to victims of crime can produce research on the effects of current or proposed government policy on law enforcement and publish this research.

 Should a charity donate money to a particular candidate or political party during an election campaign?